Andy4495/ICM7218/README.md

   However, the 7218 will display them the same regardless of case.

     void setMode(CHAR_MODE);
-  Sets the character decode mode for the display.
-Three modes are supported:
+  Sets the character decode mode for the display. `CHAR_MODE` is one of the following:

-- ICM7218::HEXA - Supports hexadecimal digits 0-9 and A-F, plus decimal points
+`ICM7218::HEXA` - Supports hexadecimal digits 0-9 and A-F, plus decimal points
-- ICM7218::CODEB - Supports 0-9, H, E, L, P, - (hyphen), ' ' (space), plus decimal points (default mode)
+`ICM7218::CODEB` - Supports 0-9, H, E, L, P, - (hyphen), ' ' (space), plus decimal points (default mode)
-- ICM7218::DIRECT - Direct control of LED segments.
+`ICM7218::DIRECT` - Direct control of LED segments.
 See [datasheet](https://www.intersil.com/content/dam/Intersil/documents/icm7/icm7218.pdf)
 for bit-to-segment mapping.

     void shutdown();
   Turns off the display and puts the chip in low-power mode.